 - On-Off Allows starting with the alternator off, then switching on after startup. - Open Loop Frequency: Used for Ford alternators with internal voltage regulators that change target voltage in response to a frequency based signal. - Open Loop Duty: Used for GM alternators with internal voltage regulators that change target voltage in response to the duty cycle of a signal from the ECU. - Closed loop field control: Used for alternators that lack an internal voltage regulator, and the ECU controls field current.
-Uses a closed loop PID algorithm to target voltage. - High speed feedback field control: A different method of closed loop alternator field control, similar to an electronic version of a points type regulator.
+Uses a closed loop PID algorithm to target voltage. - High speed feedback field control: A different method of controlling the alternator field, similar to an electronic version of a points type regulator.
 The MS3Pro monitors the battery voltage at 20 kHz and switches the field off if it is above target voltage, and switches the field on if it is below target voltage.
-Often easier to set up than closed loop field control, as there are no PID parameters to tune you just need to select this mode and set a target voltage.
+Often easier to set up than closed loop field control.